MiSTer-devel/MemTest_MiSTer/README.md

 With every error frequency will be decreased.

 Test is passed if amount of errors is 0.
 For quick test let it run for 10 minutes in auto mode.
 If you want to be sure, let it run for 1-2 hours.
-Board should pass at least 130MHz clock test.
+Board should pass at least 130 MHz clock test.
 Any higher clock will assure the higher quality of the board.